Blasphemy is Treason

 John 17:12 While I was with them, I protected them and kept them safe by that name you gave me.
 None has been lost but the one doomed to destruction so that Scripture would be fulfilled.

-Did Adam and Eve Commit Treason?
+4. Did Adam and Eve Commit Blasphemy?
 Yes

 The following is a partial excerpt from the topic on Losing Salvation is Impossible: